Base effect

+A base effect is closely related to a base year, which serves as a reference point to normalize rates of change, similar to the function of a denominator in comparisons.

+When inflation is measured with a price index different formulas produce different results because of the base effect.
+E.g. Paasche versus Laspeyres price indices.
+Because of the problems, in particular with headline inflation, that arise from volatility in prices core inflation is used as an additional indicator of the development of inflation.

+A lot of different methodologies can be used to correct for the base effect in computations of economic growth, and are often used in financial market analysis.

-The base effect relates to inflation in the corresponding period of the previous year, if the inflation rate was too low in the corresponding period of the previous year, even a smaller rise in the Price Index will arithmetically give a high rate of inflation now.
+A base effect relates to inflation when in the corresponding period of the previous year.
+If the inflation rate was too low in the corresponding period of the previous year, even a smaller rise in the Price Index will arithmetically give a high rate of inflation now.
 On the other hand, if the price index had risen at a high rate in the corresponding period of the previous year and recorded high inflation rate, a similar absolute increase in the price index now will show a lower inflation rate now.

 An example of the base effect: